tonymullen/ups-website/src/partials/s16se/hw/hw8-Ethics-description.html.md

 ## Assignment Details

 In this assignment, you will be writing about a single ethical decision (of your choice) posed by an aspect of a software development project.
-For example, you might consider the decision to [utilize social network members as participants inpsychological/sociological experiments](http://www.wsj.com/articles/furor-erupts-over-facebook-experiment-on-users-1404085840).
+For example, you might consider the decision to [utilize social network members as participants in psychological/sociological experiments](http://www.wsj.com/articles/furor-erupts-over-facebook-experiment-on-users-1404085840).
 You may choose your own situation (e.g., based on the readings from class or your own interests/experience).
 Note that your situation should be reflect an actual real-life dilemma; it will not be a simple case study as in the Brinkman reading.
 (The situation may be hypothetical, but should be grounded in actual events).
-I recommend you check in with me before your first draft is due to make sure it will have sufficient depth for analysis.

-Once you have chosen a situation, you should analyze the situation using **two (2)** different ethical theories that we dscussed in class:
+Once you have chosen a situation, you should analyze the situation using **two (2)** different ethical theories that we discussed in class:

 1. Virtue Ethics
 2. Utilitarian Ethics (act or rule)
 3. Deontological Ethics

-You will apply each of these ethical systems to the situation and determine the ethical course of action, comparing and constrasting the results.
+You will apply each of these ethical systems to the situation and determine the ethical course of action, comparing and contrasting the results.

 ## Paper Content